-The Internet Assigned Numbers Authority (IANA) will maintain a registry of address-types, diagnostic-types, and MTA-name-types, along with descriptions of the meanings and acceptable values of each, or a reference to a one or more specifications that provide such descriptions.
-(The "rfc822" address-type, "smtp" diagnostic-type, and "dns" MTA-name-type are defined in [4].)
-Registration forms for address-type, diagnostic-type, and MTA-name-type appear in section 8 of this document.
+The Internet Assigned Numbers Authority (IANA) will maintain a registry of address-types, diagnostic-types, and MTA-name-types, along with descriptions of the meanings and acceptable values of each, or a reference to one or more specifications that provide such descriptions.
+(The "rfc822" address-type, "smtp" diagnostic-type, and "dns" MTA-name-type are defined in [DRPT].)
+Registration forms for address-type, diagnostic-type, and MTA-name-type appear in Appendix D.